Empowering Lives

 Activity Dependent Neuroplasticity

-Each of us has the ability to strengthen and enhance our brain.
+Each of us has the ability to strengthen our brain through purposeful activity.
+The key principles are:

-∞ Activity – mental or physical activity activates
+1. Activity – Mental or physical activity activates specific brain regions.

-∞ New and strengthened neural pathways are created and strengthened over time
+3. Connection – New pathways are created and strengthened through repeated use.

 “If a brain is exercised properly, anyone can grow intelligence, at any age, and potentially by a lot.”